omidkashefi/cs2731/README.md

-# Unsuervise Dependency Grammar Induction
+# Unsupervised Dependency Grammar Induction

 Considering a dependency with valenc model, through and HAC process, we try to find a dependency construction that minimize the entropy of the head-reduced tree